Tensor invariants for multipartite entanglement classification: Distinguishing power of trace-invariants for a subset of hypergraph-tensor states and Haar-random states

 \subsection{Some combinatorial quantities responsible for state discrimination}

-Let us come back to the fine-grained definition of reference states from the beginning of Sec.~\ref{sec:ref_states}.
+Let us come back to the fine-grained definition of HT states from the beginning of Sec.~\ref{sec:ref_states}.
 We have a $D$-partite state space $\H_1 \otimes \cdots \otimes \H_D$ (with $D\geq 2$), and each tensor factor $\H_c$ is itself divided into $I_c$ subsystems $\{\H_{(c,i)} \}_{1\leq i \leq I_c}$.
 From the remainder of the present section, we will make the following simplifying assumptions: a) that all $D$ local subsystems have the same dimension $N \geq 2$, and b) that they are subdivided into equally sized elementary building blocks.
 Calling $\cI$ the number of elementary building blocks in each local subsystem, we thus have: for any color $c \in \{ 1, \ldots , D\}$,

 We will fix $\cI$ and consider $N$ as a free parameter, conditioned on $N_s = N^{1/\cI}$ being an integer.
-In this setting, we now restrict our attention to a subclass of reference states that admit particularly simple combinatorial encodings, namely: we will only consider reference states $\ket{\Psi_{(\pi , w)}}$ where each block of the partition $\pi$ has constant weight $w= N_s$ (in other words, each $\GHZ$ building block of $\ket{\Psi_{(\pi , w)}}$ is assumed to be of maximal dimension).
+In this setting, we now restrict our attention to a subclass of HT states that admit particularly simple combinatorial encodings, namely: we will only consider HT states $\ket{\Psi_{(\pi , w)}}$ where each block of the partition $\pi$ has constant weight $w= N_s$ (in other words, each $\GHZ$ building block of $\ket{\Psi_{(\pi , w)}}$ is assumed to be of maximal dimension).
 Since the weight of each block is fixed, we can use the short-hand $\ket{\Psi_\pi}\eqdef \ket{\Psi_{(\pi, w)}}$ to label such a state.
-Likewise, at the graphical level, we can always choose a representation of $\ket{\Psi_\pi}$ by a hypergraph whose hyper-edges all have weight $N^{1/ \cI}$; when such a choice is made, we can keep the weights implicit in our graphical representations of reference states (and we will).
-For any partition $\pi$ of $\{ c_i \,| \, 1\leq c \leq D\,, 1 \leq i \leq \cI\}$, we then have (as a special case of Eq.~\eqref{eq:tr_psi_pi})
+Likewise, at the graphical level, we can always choose a representation of $\ket{\Psi_\pi}$ by a hypergraph whose hyper-edges all have weight $N^{1/ \cI}$; when such a choice is made, we can keep the weights implicit in our graphical representations of HT states (and we will).